stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/07_Templates.md

-title: Custom Templates
+title: Custom templates
 summary: Override templates from core and modules in your application

-# Custom Templates
+# Custom templates

 See [Template Inheritance](../templates).

-## Form Templates
+## Form templates

 See [Form Templates](../forms/form_templates).